Contour tools

 Details

 The Details operation allows viewing objects in the MIF data structure.
 Each layer in the board is made up of one or more sets.
 Each set contains one or more features, and specifies whether the features draw (dark) or erase (clear) the graphic result.
 Each feature is a graphical object (line, arc, pad, polygon, etc.) at a specific location.
-Most features have a shape, which is the pen with for a line or arc, or the appearance of a pad.
+Most features have a shape, which is the pen width for a line or arc, or the appearance of a pad.

 Selected features on visible layers may be inspected, and optionally modified as follows: